 At any rate, Gotham near Nottingham became the 'best known' village of fools because of the published tales.

 The tales were much later exported to America by Washington Irvine.
 He let his native New York be called 'Gotham City' (well, a city of fools).
 This in turn developed into the Gotham City of Batman.

 Nowadays it can be hard to understand why and how "men of Gotham" stories have the impact they have, and what is the sound value of such ancient tales.
 Some tales possess something deeper than humour.
 That is well-known to writers and experts alike.

-ARE WE living to control nature or one another, or living to get interesting?
+Are we living to control nature or one another, or living to get interesting?
 Well, "There is the right way, the wrong way, and the way they do it in the Army".
 There could also be another way, the Gotham way.
 The wise fools of Gotham do not seem to measure up.
-Yet they are sincere, and that matters to lovable children who also get entertained by these scraggy experts on freaking understanding.
+That might matter to lovable children who also get entertained by these scraggy experts on freaking understanding.

-It helps to be a realist - but not to be arrested by it.
-That is the favorable subject to look into. - Tormod Kinnes
+It helps to be a realist, but not to be arrested for it.